xinshuaiqi/Awesome-Bioinformatics/README.md

 - [Educational Papers from Nature Biotechnology and PLoS Computational Biology](https://liacs.leidenuniv.nl/~hoogeboomhj/mcb/nature_primer.html) - Page of links to primers and short educational articles on various methods used in computational biology and bioinformatics.
 - [The PeerJ Bioinformatics Software Tools Collection](https://peerj.com/collections/45-bioinformatics-software/) - Collection of tools curated by Keith Crandall and Claus White, aimed at collating the most interesting, innovative, and relevant bioinformatics tools articles in PeerJ.

+- [Machine Learning in Computational Biology](https://sites.google.com/cs.washington.edu/mlcb2021/) - The goals of the MLCB meeting are to i) present emerging problems and innovative machine learning techniques in computational biology, and ii) generate discussion on how to best model the intricacies of biological data and synthesize and interpret results in light of the current work in the field.

 ## Online networking groups

 - [Bioinformatics (on Discord)](https://discord.com/invite/3uxbPns) - a Discord server for general bioinformatics